-TCR partnered with Salud Family Health Centers to offer on-site medical evaluation for gender affirming care with Dr. Ben Kirkley.
+TCR partnered with Salud Family Health Centers to offer on-site medical evaluation for gender-affirming care with Dr. Jerrica Kirkley (she/her/hers).
 Services are intended for transgender and gender diverse/non-conforming/non-binary individuals of all ages and include hormone therapy, puberty blockers, letters for surgery, PrEP (Truvada for HIV prevention) and STD testing.
-Dr. Kirkley parks the Salud mobile clinic at Mile High Behavioral Healthcare at 4242 Delaware Street, the first Thursday afternoon of each month.
-Appointments begin at 3 pm, for 30 minutes, with last appointment at 5:30 pm.
-Walk-ins can be seen as space allows but scheduling an appointment is recommended and will assure you will be seen.
+Dr. Kirkley parks the Salud Mobile Clinic at Mile High Behavioral Healthcare, 4242 Delaware St., the first Thursday afternoon of each month.
+Thirty minute appointments are available (beginning times) 3–5:30pm.
+Scheduling an appointment is recommended as walk-ins are not guaranteed they will be seen.
 Call 303-761-0200 to schedule an appointment.

 Medication Assisted Treatment uses various medication to help individuals with addiction.
 Medications offered for treatment are

 The healthcare providers at Front Range Clinic have primary care backgrounds and can also assist with general medication needs.